-Exploring the role of meat provenance in QSR purchase decisions.
+Exploring the role of meat provenance in QSR (quick service restaurant) purchase decisions.

 Our client, a global Quick Service Restaurant (QSR) operator, wanted to understand the importance of sustainability for their customers to inform operational and communications planning.